2010 ICCCIA Conference

 and large-scale iron pours.
 Artists from across Europe, North America, and Asia

-contributed to both the creative programming and the evolving dialogue
+contributed to the creative programming and to the ongoing dialogue surrounding

 Event Details